ANOINTING OF THE SICK

 In summary, the Anointing of the Sick is a sacrament that embodies the Church's pastoral care for the sick, providing spiritual and sometimes physical healing, and reinforcing the connection to Christ's suffering and resurrection

+After one's passing, we continue to pray for our loved ones.
 "May the souls of the Faithful Departed, through the mercy of God Rest In Peace".

 .